 Suitable Owner Profiles

 Chow Chows aren’t for everyone.
 They need owners who know how to handle strong dogs.
-Experienced dog owners who set clear rules and exercise them regularly are best.
+Experienced dog owners who set clear rules and enforce them regularly are best.

 Daily Care Requirements